Contact Information(07) 5448 1702 email@example.com

 - We make connections with our community with visits from the local fire brigade/police/ambulance services, excursions into the local community, such as our local “Veggie Village”, Tennis club, and Peregian Village shopping precinct.
 We also invite visitors from further afield, such as puppeteers, storytellers, wildlife experts and musicians.

 - We value our connections with the local indigenous Gubbi Gubbi people.

 - For children with additional needs, communication with the appropriate services as well as the family provides an overall picture of the child and his/her requirements for optimal care and education.

 One of the most exciting aspects of Kindergarten is all of the relationships that develop and blossom throughout the year.
 The staff members are committed to ensuring that every child feels safe, nurtured and cared for.
 The staff endeavour to make strong connections with all children and their families so that everyone feels a strong sense of belonging to their group, to the centre and to the local community.
 Home visits further enhance this relationship.

-Standards in terms of staffing, curriculum, resources, safety and hygiene and family involvement is very high.
+Standards in terms of staffing, curriculum, resources, safety and hygiene and family involvement are very high.
 Our curriculum is based on the Qld Kindergarten Learning Guideline which is strongly aligned with the national Early Years Learning Framework.